csjgg/crawler/README.md

 ## Description

+I also encountered many problems in the process of writing the program, but after I finished writing, I found that this project is actually very simple.
+However, it can always be used as a learning material or directly used.

 A crawler that can start from a specified url and send requests to all urls it encounters.

 Then store the file(html or text) locally, also store the relative path and url related information into the database